cwarden45/DTC_Scripts/Genes_for_Good/RFMix_ReAnalysis/README.md

 Since I was able to luckily get some pointers about the code used for chromosome painting in Genes for Good (using [RFMix](https://sites.google.com/site/rfmixlocalancestryinference/)), I thought this would be a good chance for me to gain first-hand experience with chromosome painting.

-My understanding is that you need to start with a phased genotype file.
+You need to start with a phased genotype file.
 This would be different than what 23andMe provides, but Genes for Good provides **both** original and imputed+phased genotypes.
 Also, I actually performed phasing for both Genes for Good and 23andMe genotypes (relative to the 1000 Genomes reference samples) using [SHAPEIT](https://mathgen.stats.ox.ac.uk/genetics_software/shapeit/shapeit.html).

 While I very much like that they show there can be more than one genotype file defined for a given sample, I thought it was worth noting that the percent imputed sites was considerable: